-The Restore Data screen
+The Restore Data Screen

-Should something serious happen and you need to restore data from a backup, WinCore provides a similar function for restoring data.
+Should something serious happen that requires restoring data from a backup, WinCore provides a similar function for restoring data.
 The restore data screen allows you to easily select a drive/directory as a source for your data recovery.
 Access this form by selecting File and then Restore Data....
 Select the drive/directory and Click Restore Data to begin the data recovery.
 This function should ONLY be used as a last resort.
 ALL existing data will be replaced by the data contained in the backup archive.